The Tatting Connection was established in Tempe, Arizona in 1994.

 In 2005 I realized a life-long dream and got my first horse.
 He was a rescue and it has been quite challenging, but I wouldn’t change it for the world!
 We’ve both learned a lot and he is no longer the spooky, unsaddle-able, cranky horse that I loaded into a trailer 12 years ago.
 We’ve earned quite a few ribbons at our Arizona Dressage Association schooling shows including getting Reserve Champion High Point in Training Level for multiple show seasons and High Point for the 2016 schooling show season at Training Level.
 We have also won a few ribbons for dressage at the Scottsdale Arabian Horse Show!
 In 2016 I made the decision to retire Khal from showing.
 His arthritis prevents him from moving well enough to compete with the younger horses and while we were still having fun, competition seemed to be getting frustrating for him.
 He is now a happy trail horse, gets to be out on pasture every day and really enjoys his semi-retirement.
 He has his own page here, under Horse Stuff.

 In 2016 I realized another dream and got a Belgian Tervuren puppy.
-I though I wanted a dog maybe between 1 and 3 years old, a Tervuren rescue perhaps, who would have the basic training already there but still young enough to do agility, obedience and whatever else we decided to do.
+I thought I wanted a dog maybe between 1 and 3 years old, a Tervuren rescue perhaps, who would have the basic training already there but still young enough to do agility, obedience and whatever else we decided to do.
 But, of course, when I saw the puppies I fell in love and decided that taking on the initial training was worth having a fluff ball of a puppy around the house.
 The cats thought otherwise, but eventually they came around to at least tolerate him.
 Vivant et Lisse Infinite Blessings “Finn” joined the household in January 2016.
 He’s a smart little guy, not so little anymore actually.
-He has his CGCA, 6 points toward his Championship (conformation showing), his RATCH title, his Silver Crazy 8’s barn hunt title, and we are starting to work on Rally and competitive obedience!
+He has his CGCA, his Championship (conformation showing), his RATCHX title, his Platinum Bronze Crazy 8’s barn hunt title, a Farm Dog Certification, his Trick Dog Intermediate title and a Rally Intermediate title!
 Check out his page under Dog Stuff.

 When I have time for other hobbies, I like to sew, cross-stitch, read (Dick Francis, C.S.
 Lewis, J.R.R.
 Tolkien are some of my favorites) and write fiction and devotionals.
 Photography is also one of my loves, especially taking photos on our trail rides in South Mountain, San Tans and wherever else I can get with my horse.
 Check out the Other Fun Stuff page for some of my other DIY projects.